Satisfactory Academic Progress -Appeal and Academic Plan InformationSatisfactory Academic Progress Policy

-In accordance with Title IV Financial Aid federal regulation 34 CFR 668.34, the University of Massachusetts Dartmouth has established the following policy for evaluating the Satisfactory Academic Progress (SAP) of Title IV financial aid recipients.
+Federal regulations require that schools monitor the academic progress of each applicant for federal financial assistance.
+The University of Massachusetts Dartmouth has established the following policy for evaluating Satisfactory Academic Progress (SAP) of financial aid recipients.
 This policy also extends to state and institutional financial aid programs.

 Satisfactory Academic Progress (SAP) is the measurement of a student’s academic progress toward their degree.
 SAP evaluates three components to determine eligibility for financial aid: qualitative measure (cumulative grade point average), quantitative measure (percentage of coursework completed) and maximum time-frame allowed for degree completion.